-Consult the pros
+3. Consult the Professionals

 Setting up a partnership agreement correctly can be more complicated than it seems.
 There is a lot of legality behind how they govern the nature of partnerships, and mistakes in this regard can be devastating not only to the partnership but also to the parties involved.